neuroailab/whisker_model/README.md

 - `cmake`
 - `boost`, for parsing the config files.
 Local installation is supported.
 - `Bullet`, we use it as physic engine.
 We also require that the build of bullet is done in `bullet_build` under bullet source code directory.
 Local installation is supported.
-- `hdf5`, hdf5 is also needed to generate the dataset.
+- `hdf5`, hdf5 is needed to generate the dataset.
 Only global installation is supported.

 Currently, we only support Linux and Mac OS systems.
 Windows are not supported now.